3 Ways Celebs Make Their Beauty Look Last All Day, According to Morgan Stewart

 It looks glamorous but a day working the New York Fashion Week circuit can be pretty grueling, too.

-When you're running from one runway show to the next, are constantly under intense lighting and weathering the winter weather, just few hours can wreak havoc on your beauty look.
+When you're running from one runway show to the next, are constantly under intense lighting and weathering the snowy weather, just few hours can wreak havoc on a beauty look.
 When life's busy as heck, how do you get that softly glowing foundation, smooth lipstick and perfectly blown-out hair?

 Fashion week veteran Morgan Stewart, to the rescue!